 “Nervous, I’ve never done this before.”

 “Hypnotherapy is common practice these days.
 You’ll be fine.
-I’m here, Alex is here, and we have the video recorder recording everything so you can see the session afterward.”
+I’m here, Jason is here, and we have the video recorder recording everything so you can see the session afterward.”

 “That makes me feel a little better.”